To assist students in making informed course choices, we recommend students the following job-elective mappings:

 Crisis Management And Communication (COMM 246)

 Organizations are battling crises of some form or other every day.
 This can be internal crises like organizational miscommunication, personality clashes; or external crises, for instance, arising from policy mismanagement to terrorism.
 Due to the vulnerability of the organization to both internal and external uncertainties, no organization is immune from crises.
-Even as we speak, many organizations are managing the Covid-19 crisis that has engulfed the world.
+Even as we speak, we have just emerged from a global crisis,Covid-19,that has engulfed the world.

 This course equips students with the necessary skills and abilities to prepare for organizational crises, diagnose the nature of the crises, how to communicate during crises, and how to recover and learn from crises.